 The Wang Distinguished Visitor Program

-Each year this new program brings established and emerging scholars from China to teach classes, conduct research and interact closely with Cornell Law faculty.
+Each year this new program brings top and emerging scholars from China to teach classes, conduct research and interact closely with Cornell Law faculty.
 The Wang Visiting Professors make semester- or year-long visits to Cornell in rotating succession from Chinese universities.
 The Wang Visiting Professor Program also brings junior scholars from China to teach, interact with faculty and students, and conduct research at Cornell.
-The Wang Distinguished Visitor Program is generously funded through the support of Anthony W. Wang, Esq.
-JD '68 and Lulu Wang.
+The Wang Distinguished Visitor Program is generously funded through the support Anthony W. Wang, Esq.
+JD ’68 and Ms. Lulu Wang

 The Mori Hamada & Matsumoto Exchange